MarioThompson0010/09_Generate_README/GeneratedOutput/README_generated_output.md

   * [Questions](https://github.com/MarioThompson0010/09_Generate_README#questions)

   ## Installation
-  just run it
+  Go to my GitHub homepage, find assignment 09, then download the code.
+Open index.js in Visual Studio Code.
+Open your terminal.
+Type "node index.js" in the terminal, and answer the questions.
+You'll see your file in the GeneratedOutput folder.

   ## Usage
-  type node index.js, then answer the questions
+  Whenever you need a README

   ## License
   MIT : MIT License

-  Copyright (c) 2020 Mario Thompson
+  Copyright (c) 2020

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: